 7 - If these trash lumps and full seeds are allowed to feed with cotton lints, the feed table plate and taker - in wire points may get damaged.

-8 - The air flow control valve is opened at beginning of test and .
-This valve is closed after end of each test.
+8 - The air flow control valve is opened at beginning of the test and this valve is closed after the end of each test.

 Method of trash analysis in cotton fibres:

 The whole method of trash analysis is given below:

 1 - 100 gms of cotton is weighed accurately.
 It is passed through a Shirley trash analyzer.